-Gilchrist, a Republican, was the representative for Iowa's 6th congressional district from 1943 to 1944.
+Gilchrist was the representative for Iowa’s 6th congressional district and was a Republican.
+He served from 1943 to 1944.

 From Dec 1931 to Dec 1944, Gilchrist missed 137 of 1,170 roll call votes, which is 11.7%.
 This is worse than the median of 7.1% among the lifetime records of representatives serving in Dec 1944.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1932-Mar 1933||37||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information